-Two staff members, including Operations Manager Nathan Murray, attended the conference last year and were inspired to explore the possibilities when they realised just how closely their company values came to the requirements of the certifying body.
+Two staff members, including Operations Manager Nathan Murray, attended the Purpose conference in 2015 and were inspired to explore the possibilities when they realised just how closely their company values came to the requirements of the certifying body.

-Murray took the idea to the company-wide retreat in January this year.
+Murray took the idea to the company-wide retreat in January 2016.
 B Corp certification, he suggested, would be a great way to formalise a lot of the work already being done by the company.
 And the team agreed.

 “Purpose provided a lot of value for our own strategic retreat,” said AV1 Managing Director Keith Wootton.
 “We saw many elements, brands and initiatives at the conference that are so clever and we felt aligned to them.”